CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 The WP model controls one single Point of Common Coupling (PCC).
 According to [1] it is normally enough to use a single aggregated model for all WTs in a WP.
-Still, also large WP can be modeled by using multiple WP models which all get the same reference values from the WP controller.
+Still, also large WP can be modeled by using multiple WT models which all get the same reference values from the WP controller.

 ### WP P Control